Big-Nick/CS116Final/README.md

 The type of probability that the selected dealership is going to use to draw a winning ticket.
 The lottery ticket number drawn.
 Indicate if the number is a winning number or if it is a losing number.
 If the number has been awarded previously then it is not a winning number.
-If it is a winning number indicate the winning customer’s information i.e.first name , last name etc.
+If it is a winning number indicate the winning customerï¿½s information i.e.first name , last name etc.
 The total price of all cars awarded thus far if the ticket is a winning ticket.
   In a text file called Output.txt:
 The output should be written as shown below: